haoqichen20/phuego/README.md

 ## Using the CLI

 The CLI application is an easy way to run phuego on single or a whole batch of dataset directly from the command line.

+**Specific note for Windows users**: please provide the paths with forward slash '/' instead of backward slash '\'.

 ### 1. Downloading supporting dataset.
 When using phuego **for the first time**, a support dataset that contains three zipped files (https://zenodo.org/record/8094690) need to be downloaded.
 After that, the user could always refer to the support data folder for running phuego.